HDMA-SDSU/HealthWebMapper2/README.md

    <img src="imgs/autocorrelation.png" width=350 height=250 align="right"/>

    * Choose tool "autocorrelation(cancer)" and click "Add Analysis" to get Moran's I coefficient of your selected cancer case/race and two plots.
 Moran's I ranges from -1 to 1. -1 is perfect clustering of dissimilar values (perfect dispersion).
 0 is perfect randomness.
 1 indicates perfect clustering of similar values.
 The left plot shows correlation between selected cancer attribute and the average(mean) attribute values of neighboring areas.
-The slope of the regression line is Moran's I coefficent value.
+The slope of the regression line is Moran's I coefficient value.
 The right plot is a Monte Carlo test in which the attribute values are randomly assigned to polygons in the dataset, and for each permutation of the attribute values, a Moran's I value is computed.
-The ouput is a sampling distribution of Moran's I values under the null hypothesis that attribute values are randomly distributed across the study area.
-If our observed Moran’s I value is far away from the Moran's I value of the peak of density distribution, it suggests that our observed Moran’s I value is not consistent with a Moran’s I value one would expect to get if the values were not spatially autocorrelated.
+The output is a sampling distribution of Moran's I values under the null hypothesis that attribute values are randomly distributed across the study area.
+If our observed Moran’s I value is far away from the Moran's I value of the peak of density distribution, it suggests that our observed Moran’s I value is not consistent with a Moran’s I value one would expect to get if the values were not spatially auto-correlated.

    <img src="imgs/table-tab.png" width=350 height=250 align="right"/>